jennymylee/tdd-student-store-starter/README.md

       - [x] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

-### Reflection
+### Reflection Week 2

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

-  The topics discussed in your labs did prepare me to complete the assignment.
+  The topics discussed in my labs did prepare me to complete the assignment.
 At first, I felt unprepared to send a GET Request using axios, but my podmates were able to help me out.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.